dobrix13/Rufus/README.md

 Rufus tries to speak to the stranger without buying a drink, the drunk stranger's demeanor turns deadly.
 Annoyed by the disturbance, the stranger suddenly springs to life, revealing a hidden dagger.
 With a swift and lethal strike, the stranger kills Rufus for disturbing him.

-GAME OVER Rufus, you are never going to get her!
+GAME OVER Rufus, You are never going to get her!
 Ha ha ha....

 ---

-### Scenario 2.2.2: Give drink to the Stranger
+### Scenario 1.2.6.2: Give drink to the Stranger

 "So, you're looking for some secret to earn a woman's heart, right?" the stranger asks, his voice dripping with sarcasm.